What a Day on a Trail Can Teach Our Kids

 His humming made me think about the guy, probably some crazy Moab local, who came out into the desert and built this perfect stretch of trail.

 Trail building, like parenting, is a labor of love.
 There's patience and there's craft.
-There are questions too: What the hell am I doing?
-Whose idea was this?
-Is it really worth it?
+There are questions too.

-His humming also reminded me that sometimes, if we just keep pedaling and we pay attention, the universe will sometimes give us answers.
+His humming also reminded me that most of the time, if we just keep pedaling and we pay attention, the universe will give us answers.